 ‘It’s only now I feel able to face up to what I’ve been through’

-In a new documentary, Gail Porter opens up about two decades of mental health struggles — delving into her past and revealing the key moments in a deeply personal exploration of depression, self-harm and anorexia.
+In the documentary, Being Gail Porter, the TV presenter opens up about two decades of mental health struggles — delving into her past and revealing the key moments in a deeply personal exploration of depression, self-harm and anorexia.

 ‘I was legally mad!’